Connect

 What You Will Learn

-Denton County Master Gardener interns receive 70 hours of instruction during the intern classes taught by some of the best horticultural educators in Texas.
+Denton County Master Gardener interns receive a minimum of 70 hours of instruction during the intern classes taught by some of the best horticultural educators in Texas.
 The class subjects include:

 How To Apply